Kelly, Kentucky

 Kelly is an unincorporated community in Christian County, Kentucky, in the United States.
-Kelly is located at (38.218373, -85.353058), on U.S. Route 41.
+Kelly is on U.S. Route 41, at (38.218373, -85.353058).

 History

-The community is best known for being the location of the 1955 Kelly-Hopkinsville alien encounter, in which residents reported seeing unidentifiable creatures and lights at a rural farmhouse.
+The community is known for being the location of the 1955 Kelly-Hopkinsville incident, a famous close encounter where unidentified lights and unknown humanoids were allegedly witnessed at a rural farmhouse.
 In honor of this event, the community hosts the Kelly "Little Green Men" Days festival each year, where visitors can buy "intergalactic souvenirs".
 The 2017 anniversary and festival coincided with a total solar eclipse.